opendp/opendp/docs/source/api/user-guide/polars/expressions/manipulation.rst

-If the fill expression is not a scalar literal, then the input expression and fill expression must both by row-by-row.
+If the fill expression is not a scalar literal, then the input expression and fill expression must both be row-by-row.
 This is to prevent a mismatch in lengths that results in data-dependent errors.

 At this time ``.fill_nan`` always drops data bounds, so make sure your